• Where is Appleton located?

 © MiLB Wisconsin Timber Rattlers

-Appleton is the proud home of the Minor League Baseball team the Wisconsin Timber Rattlers, named after the timber rattlesnakes which are indigenous to the area.
+Appleton is the proud home of the Minor League Baseball team the MiLB Wisconsin Timber Rattlers, named after the timber rattlesnakes which are indigenous to the area.
 Visitors can explore or catch a game at the Neuroscience Group Field at Fox Cities Stadium where the team plays its home games.
 Kids will enjoy a day on the ballpark meeting their favorite players, eating delicious stadium foods, and playing and dancing with the team’s mascot, Fang.
 The stadium is packed with exhibits dedicated to the history of the team, the players, and the many memorable games; former Timber Rattlers alumni who have been inducted into the Baseball Hall of Fame include Pat Gillick, Goose Gossage, and Earl Weaver.

-Neuroscience Group Field at Fox Cities Stadium, 2400 North Casaloma Drive, P.O.
-Box 7464, Appleton, WI 54913, Phone: 920-733-4152
+2400 North Casaloma Drive, P.O.
+Box 7464, Appleton, WI 54913, Phone: 920-733-4152, Map

-Paper Discovery Center, Appleton, Wisconsin
+Paper Discovery Center

 © Paper Discovery Center